zenfyrdev/bootloader-unlock-wall-of-shame/brands/itel/README.md

 Earlier, itel didn't require online verification and two weeks of waiting.
 Things changed.

+# Galaxy OS 2.x

+Since this version they have disabled the ability to unlock the bootloader entirely.

+# GPL

 itel does not share the kernel source code for their devices.
 This is a violation of the GPLv2 license used in the Linux kernel.
-The lack of kernel source code severely limits the creation of custom ROMs, and can also at times make it more difficult to root or run GSIs.
+The lack of kernel source code **severely** limits the creation of custom Android distributions, and can also at times make it more difficult to root or run GSIs.

 See also: [Tecno](../tecno/README.md)/[Infinix](../infinix/README.md) - all subsidiaries of [Transsion Holdings](https://en.wikipedia.org/wiki/Transsion)